EsotericSoftware/spine-scripts/photoshop/README.md

 ### Legacy JSON

-To output Spine JSON in the old format, set `legacyJson` to `true`.
-The Spine editor accepts either format but if you are using other tools to process the JSON data they may accept only one of the formats.
+By default, the script outputs Spine JSON in an older format that all Spine editor versions can read.
+To output Spine JSON in the newer format, set `legacyJson` to `false`.
+The latest Spine editor accepts either format but if you are using other tools to process the JSON data they may accept only one of the formats.

 ## Debugging